National Rally: Controversies

-View on Nazi history and relations with Jewish groups
+Opinions on the holocaust, and relations with Jewish groups

-There has been a difference between Marine Le Pen's and her father's views concerning the Holocaust and Jews.
+There has been a difference between Marine Le Pen's and her father's opinions concerning the Holocaust and Jews.
 In 2005, Jean-Marie Le Pen wrote in the far-right weekly magazine Rivarol that the German occupation of France "was not particularly inhumane, even if there were a few blunders, inevitable in a country of 640,000 square kilometres (250,000 sq. mi.)" and in 1987 referred to the Nazi gas chambers as "a point of detail of the history of the Second World War".
 He has repeated the latter claim several times.
-In 2004, Bruno Gollnisch said, "I do not question the existence of concentration camps but historians could discuss the number of deaths.
-As to the existence of gas chambers, it is up to historians to determine" (de se déterminer).
+In 2004, Bruno Gollnisch said: "I do not question the existence of concentration camps, but historians could discuss the number of deaths.
+As to the existence of gas chambers, it is up to historians to determine".
 Jean-Marie Le Pen was fined for these remarks, but Gollnisch was found not guilty by the Court of Cassation.
 The leader of the party, Marine Le Pen, distanced herself for a time from the party machine in protest at her father's comments.
-In response to her father's remarks Marine Le Pen referred to the Holocaust as the "abomination of abominations".
+In response to her father's remarks, Marine Le Pen referred to the Holocaust as the "abomination of abominations".

 During the 2012 presidential election, Marine Le Pen sought the support of Jewish people in France.
-Interviewed by the Israeli daily newspaper Haaretz about the fact that some of her European senior colleagues had formed alliances with, and visited, some Israeli settlers and groups, Marine Le Pen said: "The shared concern about radical Islam explains the relationship ... but it is possible that behind it is also the need of the visitors from Europe to change their image in their countries ...
+Interviewed by the Israeli daily newspaper Haaretz about the fact that some of her European senior colleagues had formed alliances with, and visited, some Israeli settlers and groups, Marine Le Pen said: The shared concern about radical Islam explains the relationship ... but it is possible that behind it is also the need of the visitors from Europe to change their image in their countries ...
 As far as their partners in Israel are concerned, I myself don't understand the idea of continuing to develop the settlements.
 I consider it a political mistake and would like to make it clear in this context that we must have the right to criticise the policy of the State of Israel – just as we are allowed to criticise any sovereign country – without it being considered anti-Semitism.
-After all, the National Front has always been Zionistic and always defended Israel's right to exist".
+After all, the National Front has always been Zionistic and always defended Israel's right to exist.
 She has opposed the emigration of French Jews to Israel in response to radical Islam, explaining: "The Jews of France are Frenchmen, they're at home here, and they must stay here and not emigrate.
 The country is obligated to provide solutions against the development of radical Islam in problematic areas".